-The museum isn't some kind of musty old-fashioned museum but really a great place to learn about the Balinese culture and their works of art such as wood carvings, masks, wayang kulit puppets, different styles of paintings and keris daggers with gold and silver crafting.
+The museum isn’t some kind of musty old-fashioned museum.
+However it’s a great place to learn about the Balinese culture and their works of art such as wood carvings, masks, wayang kulit puppets, different styles of paintings and keris daggers with gold and silver crafting.

 The art museum is housed in eight pavilions or art halls set in a garden with a gorgeous Woos River view.
 You can expect the following at the museum:

 a.
-Puppet Style Painting; most of these paintings are stories with multiple scenes from Hindu and Buddhist epics or Balinese-Javanese romances and folk tales.
-Every detail of costume, facial features, body size and color indicates the specific rank, figure or character type.
-Not many col ours are used in these paintings.
+Puppet Style Painting.
+Most of these paintings are stories with multiple scenes from Hindu and Buddhist epics or Balinese-Javanese romances and folk tales.
+Every detail of costume, facial features, body size and colour indicates the specific rank, figure or character type.
+Not many colours are used in these paintings.

 d.
 Batuan Style Painting; this style began to appear in the 1930’s in Batuan, just south of Ubud.
 The paintings appear dark and mysterious and are focused on themes of black magic and intense rituals set amidst lush, decorative foliage.
 Every inch of these small paintings is used and tells a story.